cjilbert504/C-is-for-Collin/README.md

 - Both 'X' and "X" have a length of one, however, because all strings get a null zero added to the end of them the "X" consumes two characters of memory.
 A bit of clarity here: 'X' is a character and "X" is a string.
+- To assign a string to a variable you use a character array.
+You must reserve enough character array space to hold the longest string you will need to hold, plus the string terminator (null zero) 🤯.